 For example, Domain Administrators are rarely deleted on a routine basis.
 However, they sit in an Active Directory with high default privileges.
 This is a problem because every user that has access to these types of accounts grows the attack surface available for a threat actor.
 They are a gold mine for cyber hackers, who will look for Domain Admins which have been left unmanaged to infiltrate a network, move across it with relative ease using the high privileges afforded to the account and execute almost any activity.

 Are your insureds still not sensing the urgency?
 Here are some numbers to shock them into action:

 What Should Cyber Insurance Professionals Look Out For in Service Accounts?

-Quantity and quality – check the volume of service accounts associated with the insured and delve into the privileges granted to these accounts.
-Accounts that are part of a domain admin group and which contain all accounts with full permissions to perform any task in that environment should set off alarm bells.
+Check the volume of service accounts associated with the insured and delve into the privileges granted to these accounts.
+Concern arises where a domain admin group contains all accounts with full permissions to perform any task in that environment.

 - How often do they audit the number of their service accounts?
 How often do they audit the privileges associated with these accounts?

 - Which accounts are still in use?
 How many are there?